zdravkov/kendo-docs/api/framework/fx.md

 #### Parameters
 ##### effects `String|Object`
 The effect/s that should be executed on the selected elements.
 Can be one or several combined effects, specified as a string with format
 "effect:direction effect:direction".
-Transformation effects that animate the same property can't be combined, like slide:left and slide:right for instance.
+Transformation effects that animate the same property can't be combined, like slideIn:left and slideIn:right for instance.

 ##### duration `Number` *(default: 200)*
 The effect duration (speed) in milliseconds.